 Cash Redemption Method.
 Although the Trust does not generally permit partial or full cash redemptions of Creation Units of its funds or the Funds that are normally redeemed on a cash basis only, when partial or full cash redemptions of Creation Units are available or specified for a Fund, they will be effected in essentially the same manner as in-kind redemptions thereof.
 In the case of partial or full cash redemption, the Authorized Participant receives the cash equivalent of the Fund Securities it would otherwise receive through an in-kind redemption, plus the same Cash Amount to be paid to an in-kind redeemer.
+The Authorized Participant may also be required to pay certain transaction fees and charges for cash redemptions, as described below, and may be required to cover certain brokerage, tax, foreign exchange, execution and price movement costs as described in this SAI.

 Costs Associated with Redemption Transactions.
 A standard redemption transaction fee is imposed to offset transfer and other transaction costs that may be incurred by the relevant Fund.
-The standard redemption transaction fee is charged to the Authorized Participant on the day such Authorized Participant redeems a Creation Unit, and is the same regardless of the number of Creation Units redeemed by an Authorized Participant on the applicable Business Day.
+The standard redemption transaction fee is charged to the Authorized Participant on the day such Authorized Participant redeems a Creation Unit, and is generally the same regardless of the number of Creation Units redeemed by an Authorized Participant on the applicable Business Day.
+The standard redemption transaction fee may be reduced by a Fund if transfer and processing expenses associated with the redemption are anticipated to be lower than the stated fee.
 If a redemption consists solely or partially of cash, the Authorized Participant may also be required to cover (up to the maximum amount shown below) certain brokerage, tax, foreign exchange, execution, price movement and other costs and expenses related to the execution of trades resulting from such transaction (which may, in certain instances, be based on a good faith estimate of transaction costs).
 Authorized Participants will also bear the costs of transferring the Fund Securities from a Fund to their account on their order.
 Certain fees/costs associated with redemption transactions may be waived in certain circumstances.
 Investors who use the services of a broker or other financial intermediary to dispose of Fund shares may be charged a fee for such services.